sray13/commonplace/_posts/skeena/2013-05-05-Along-the-Northern-Gateway-Route.md

   caption: Road bisecting forest near Stuart River, south of Stuart Lake.
 - img: 1106_NEO_Pipeline_66.jpg

   caption: Parsnip River and tributaries.
-According to GPS coorindates, the proposed Enbridge pipelines would be built less than 10 km north of this location.
+According to GPS coorindates, the proposed Enbridge pipelines would be built less than 6 miles north of this location.
 ---